1and2papa/CTAssetsPickerController/README.md

 }
 ````

-Show only certain albums (i.e.assets group):-
+Show only certain albums.

-*Assets stored on iCloud (photo stream) may not displayed and picked properly if they have not downloaded to the device.
-You may disable them by implementing the following delegate.*
+Assets stored on iCloud (photo stream) may not be displayed and picked properly if they have not downloaded to the device.
+You may hide iCloud albums by implementing the following delegate.

 ```` objective-c
 - (BOOL)assetsPickerController:(CTAssetsPickerController *)picker shouldShowAssetsGroup:(ALAssetsGroup *)group